apapiu/apapiu.github.io/_posts/2015-01-07-first-post.md

 ---

 The game of Risk is a turn-based startegy game where players battle each other to take over the wolrd.
 Your aim is to control as many of the forty-two territories with the armies at your disposal.
 The way you gain ground is by attacking enemy territories via rolling dice.
-Here is a basic rundown of the battle mechanics:
+Here is a basic rundown of the battle mechanics:  Battles occur in rounds, with an attacking player typically rolling (up to) 3 dice, and a defending player (up to) 2 dice.
+After rolling, dice are paired up (Highest rolled attacker die versus highest rolled defender die, then next highest rolled pair if required).
+The highest rolled number wins (eliminating one opponent army), with ties resulting in a win by the defender.

+Attacks by more than three armies are played in a series of rounds.
+After each round, armies from the losing team are removed from the board and the remaining pieces continue to duel.

+Here we will pursue a different strategy, not necessarily the most precise but certainly the most natural: just play the game over and over again and see what happens.
+Luckily computers can generate (pseudo)-random rolls of dice so we don't have to do this ourselves.
+Here's a function `Rolls` that simulates

 {% highlight r %}
 Rolls <- function(atarm, defarm) { # here atarm is the number of guys -1 - the guys you are actually attacking with